Lombiq/Orchard-Azure-Application-Insights/Readme.md

 You can configure the module, including setting the AI instrumentation key from the admin site, for each tenant.
 You can also set an application-wide instrumentation key to be used by all tenants (if the module is enabled) in the static configuration (i.e. Web.config, Azure Portal) with the key shown in the `Constants` class.

-<del>To collect detailed dependency data and server resource information you'll need to [install the AI Status Monitor](https://azure.microsoft.com/en-us/documentation/articles/app-insights-monitor-performance-live-website-now/) (for VMs and local development) or the Application Insights site extension for Azure Web Apps.
-Be aware that both tools will add DLLs to the app and create an ApplicationInsights.config file, but neither are needed.
-To fix this remove the config file and re-deploy (or locally: delete Orchard.Web/bin and App_Data/Dependencies and re-build) the app.</del>
+Even without installing [the AI Status Monitor](https://azure.microsoft.com/en-us/documentation/articles/app-insights-monitor-performance-live-website-now/) (for VMs and local development) or the Application Insights site extension for Azure Web App Services you'll be able to see memory and CPU usage data.

-Using the AI site extension is currently not supported, the extension needs to be modified.

 ## Extending the module with custom telemetry data